 On today’s date in 1857, the British Treasury approved the weight of the Province of Canada’s new coinage – a 20-cent piece – at 71.73 grains (or 4.65 grams) of 0.925 per cent Fine silver.

-According to the May 1964 issue of The Ontario Numismatist (Vol. 3, No. 5), the proposal was made by the master of the Royal Mint.
-It was also decided the coin’s diameter would measure 23.25 mm.
+The proposal was made by the master of the Royal Mint and – according to the May 1964 issue of The Ontario Numismatist (Vol. 3, #5) – it was also decided the coin’s diameter would measure 23.25 millimetres.

-On July 17, 1858, Queen Victoria approved the coin’s design for the coin, and both plain- and milled-edged patterns were struck.
-The colony ordered $150,000-worth (about 750,000) of these 20-cent coins, which were engraved by Leonard C. Wyon and struck at the Royal Mint.
+On July 17, 1858, Queen Victoria approved the coin’s design for the coin.
+Both plain- and milled-edged patterns were struck.
+The colony ordered $150,000 worth of 20-cent coins – about 750,000 pieces altogether – which were engraved by Leonard Wyon and struck at the Royal Mint.

 “The Toronto Leader and other newspapers objected to the striking of the 20-cent piece instead of a 25-cent piece,” reads the May 1964 issue of The Ontario Numismatist.
 “It was accepted as an equal to the Halifax shilling which was worth the same value.
 The coins were used in the Post Offices and for legal tender payments.”

-Relatively unpopular at the time, the 20-cent piece was only struck in 1858, and it was eventually replaced with a new 25-cent coin in 1870.
+Relatively unpopular at the time, the 20-cent piece was only struck in 1858 before being replaced with a new 25-cent coin in 1870.